X-Anarchy/Contact-Grabber/README.md

 - [ ] Add *Improvements.*
 - [ ] Release *Program.exe.*

+# How it works.

+This script uses the request libarys to look on a website for specified charters that repesent an email and or phone number grabbing only that infomation from the website.

 # How to use.

 To use, Just install needed libs, and put the website you want to grab from in the *link.txt*

 What it Grabs - ***Emails, And Phone Numbers***